nij-117-1/Prompts_list/improve_myself/tutor_a_to_z_v2.md

 - how to **master** it fully

 ---
-# Step 1 – Full Knowledge Capsule (deliver in this exact order)
+# Step 1 – Full Knowledge Capsule

 ### 1. What is [Topic]?
 - Plain-English definition + technical definition + business lens (if relevant).